 For example, let’s look at one of the most popular forced savings vehicles on the planet: a house.
 When you buy a house, you typically get a mortgage along with it.
 Pay into that mortgage every year for thirty years, and by the end of it, you have an asset that you own that you can sell, hopefully for a higher price than whatever you put into the mortgage.
 You’re being “forced” to save in this instance because you have to pay that mortgage bill (if you want to continue living in your house).

-A whole life insurance agent may tell you that the same basic principle also holds true for the product he or she sells.
+A whole life insurance agent may tell you that the same basic principle also holds true for the product they sell.
 Put money into a whole life policy for thirty years, and at that point, you’ll have an asset that you can play around with or use to fund your retirement.

 But whole life insurance often doesn’t work out that way for consumers, and at the end of the day, it’s a bad way to force yourself to save.
 Keep reading for our breakdown of why using whole life insurance as a forced savings vehicle just doesn’t make sense.